 6 Gorgeous Philly-Area Hikes Near Breweries

-Spend your weekends exploring great hikes near breweries.
+Spend your weekends exploring great hikes near local craft breweries that offer socially distant pick-up or seating options.

-Living in a large city like Philly, going on a hike isn’t as easy as strapping on some boots and stepping out the door.
-Nope, many hikes — as gorgeous and rewarding as they may be — require planning, and often, a drive to get to a trailhead.
-That’s why we think if you’re going to spend time making your way to some of the area’s prettiest trails, you might as well make a day of it.
+Living in a large city like Philly, going on a hike isn’t always as easy as strapping on some boots and stepping out the door (Though it can be if you hit up the copious offerings of the Wiss!)
+But, many hikes — as gorgeous and rewarding as they may be — require planning, and often, a drive to get to a trailhead.
+That’s why we think if you’re going to spend time making your way to some of the area’s prettiest trails, you might as well also grab a locally-made beer to enjoy afterwards — or pick up a 6-pack to take home and enjoy in the comfort of your home later on!
+(Of course, remember to wear a mask when you can’t be socially distant, to imbibe responsibly, and to select a designated driver if need be.)

-And what better way to make a day of hiking than to reward your efforts with a trip to a craft brewery afterwards?
-Here to help you plan your weekends ahead is Carl Ewald, founder of Run Fest, race director for the Great American Brewery Runs, and expert hike guide.
-Below, find six different hikes near breweries where you can spend your Saturdays scouting great vistas and drinking delicious brews.
+But seriously, what better way to make a day of hiking than to reward your efforts with a trip to a craft brewery afterwards?
+Here to help you plan your weekends ahead is Carl Ewald, founder of Run Fest, race director for the Great American Brewery Runs, and expert hiking guide.
+Below, find six different hikes near breweries where you can spend your Saturdays socially distantly scouting great vistas, checking out some delicious brews, and supporting local businesses.

 Drive from Philly: 1 hour 41 minutes